oelin/ad/README.md

 y.grad # [[1.], [2.], [3.]]
 ```

 Other operations such as activation functions and neural network layers can be implemented using the same API.
-The only requirement is that `forward()` takes in some number of `Tensor` instances and returns a new `Tensor` instance.
+The only requirement is that `forward()` takes in some number of `Variable` instances and returns a new `Variable` instance.
 Meanwhile, `backward()` should take in the same number of tensors as `forward()`, and additionally take in a `grad` argument for the parent gradient.
-It should call `backward()` on the child tensors if it wishes to update their gradients as well (i.e. back propagation).